aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/_index.md

 // Instantiate a new Workbook. const workbook = new AsposeCells.Workbook();

-// Add a worksheet if collection is empty const worksheets = workbook.getWorksheets();
+// Add a worksheet if the collection is empty const worksheets = workbook.getWorksheets();
 if (worksheets.getCount() === 0) {
     worksheets.add();
 }

 // Get the first worksheet in the workbook.